benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ## Hash tables

 [Hash tables](https://en.wikipedia.org/wiki/Hash_table) can seem quite scary: there are a lot of different types, and a ton of different optimizations you can do.
-However, if you use a simple hash function with what's called "linear probing" you can create a decent hash table quite easily.
+However, if you use a simple hash function together with what's called "linear probing" you can create a decent hash table quite easily.

 If you don't know how a hash table works, here's a quick refresher.
 A hash table is a container data structure that allows you to quickly look up a key (often a string) to find its corresponding value (any data type).
 Under the hood, they're arrays that are indexed by a hash function of the key.